johndenverscar/johndenverscar.github.io/_posts/2017-11-15-introspection-in-maths.md

 ---
 layout: post
-title: The Value of Retrospection
+title: The Value of Introspection
 date: 2017-11-15 12:00
 ---

 What is introspection?

-_Retrospection_, the art of looking back.
+_Introspection_, the art of looking back.